-- (1) For purposes of hearing and adjudicating ethics complaints, the city secretary shall divide the commission into panels of five members each.
-The chair and vice-chairs shall act as presiding officers of the panels.
+- (1) Once an information has been submitted to the commission for an evidentiary hearing [For purposes of hearing and adjudicating ethics complaints], the city secretary shall select hearing panel members on a random basis, subject to availability, to hear and adjudicate the information [divide the commission into panels of five members each].
+The panel chair shall meet a special qualification requirement and shall act as the presiding officer of the panel.
+Hearing panels must include at least one other member meeting the special qualifications requirements [and vice-chairs shall act as presiding officers of the evidentiary hearing panels].
 Only one panel may hear and adjudicate a particular ethics complaint.
-If a case is withdrawn and subsequently refiled, it must be returned to the panel to which it was originally assigned. - (2) The city secretary shall randomly assign ethics complaints to be heard and adjudicated to a panel, except that an ethics complaint in which the complainant or respondent is a city council member shall not be heard or adjudicated by the panel whose membership includes the commissioner nominated by that city council member. - (3) To the greatest extent practicable, the panels must reflect the geographic and ethnic diversity of the city. - (c) Terms of office.
+If a case is withdrawn and subsequently refiled, it must be returned to the panel to which it was originally assigned. - (2) The city secretary shall randomly assign commissioners to evidentiary hearing [ethics complaints to be heard and adjudicated to a] panels, except that: - (A) an information [ethics complaint] in which the complainant or respondent is a city council member shall not be heard or adjudicated by a [the] panel whose membership includes the commissioner nominated by that city council member; and - (B) the city secretary shall make reasonable efforts to select commissioners who did not sit on the most recent evidentiary hearing panel [at least two members meeting the special qualifications must be assigned to each five-member panel]. - (3) To the greatest extent practicable, the panels must reflect the geographic and ethnic diversity of the city. - (c) Terms of office.
 Each member of the commission shall be appointed for a two-year term beginning on October 1 of each odd-numbered year.
 All members shall serve until their successors are appointed and qualified.

-(d[e]) Qualifications.
+(d) Qualifications.

-- (1) Except as provided in this article, each member of the ethics advisory commission shall meet the requirements of Chapter 8 of the city code[, except as specifically provided otherwise in this article].
-Additionally, each member of the ethics advisory commission must meet a minimum of one of the following qualifications: - (A) Possess a juris doctorate degree from an institution of higher learning.
+- (1) Except as provided in this article, each member of the ethics advisory commission shall meet the requirements of Chapter 8 of the city code.
+Additionally, at least six members of the ethics advisory commission must meet a minimum of one of the following special qualifications: - (A) Possess a juris doctorate degree from an institution accredited by the American Bar Association [of higher learning]. - (B) Formerly served as a Justice of the Peace. - (C) Currently or formerly employed as a professor or instructor at an institution of higher learning in the following disciplines:

-- (B) Formerly served as a Justice of the Peace. - (C) Currently or formerly employed as a professor or instructor at an institution of higher learning in the following disciplines: - (i) Ethics. - (ii) Criminal justice. - (D) Currently or formerly employed as an ethics officer, or similar position, in a public or private organization, aligning the practices of that organization with the stated ethical standards of the organization or enforcing the ethical standards or codes of the organization. - (2) N[n] o member of the commission may be: - $(\underline{A}[1])$ a city official or the relative [spouse or domestic partner] of a city official; - $(\underline{B}[2])$ a city employee or the relative [spouse or domestic partner] of a city employee; - $(\underline{C[3]})$ an elected public official; - $(\underline{D}[4])$ a candidate for elected public office; - $(\underline{E}[5])$ a person who, for compensation, represents the private interests of others before the city council; $[\underline{or}]$ - $(\underline{F}[\mathbf{6}])$ a paid campaign worker or a political consultant of a current city council member; or - (G) a current or former member of a bar association who has had his law license suspended or revoked.
+- (i) Ethics. - (ii) Criminal justice. - (D) Currently or formerly employed as an ethics officer, or similar position, in a public or private organization, aligning the practices of that organization with the stated ethical standards of the organization or enforcing the ethical standards or codes of the organization. - (2) At least two members meeting the special qualifications must be assigned to each five-member panel. - (3) No member of the commission may be: - (A) a city official or the relative of a city official; - (B) a city employee or the relative of a city employee; - (C) an elected public official; - (D) a candidate for elected public office; - (E) a person who, for compensation, represents the private interests of others before the city council; - (F) a paid campaign worker or a political consultant of a current city council member; or - (G) a current or former member of a bar association who has had his $\underline{\text{or}}$ $\underline{\text{her}}$ law license suspended or revoked.

 SEC.
-12A-50[25].
+12A-50.
 JURISDICTION AND POWERS.